demisto/content-docs/docs/integrations/custom-integration-duplication.md

 ## Step 5: Upload the Custom Integration

-Run the `upload-custom-integration` command, passing the path to your modified YAML file or its parent directory:
+Run the `upload-custom-integration` command, passing the path to your modified YAML file or the integration's directory:

 **Recommended: Upload via Directory Path**